 What is cystic fibrosis?

-An individual with one normal gene and one abnormal gene is a CF carrier.
-Carriers do not have symptoms and are not ill, but they may pass a copy of their abnormal gene on to their children.
-Both biological parents must either be carriers or have CF themselves in order for their child to have CF.
+An individual with one normal CFTR gene copy and one abnormal gene copy is a CF carrier.
+Carriers do not generally have symptoms, but they may pass a copy of their abnormal gene on to their children.
+Both biological parents must either be carriers or have CF in order for their child to have CF.